 An executor role for many people can be intimidating.
-They will face tasks such as interpreting the Will, contacting multiple institutions, changing accounts, minimizing and completing personal and estate account taxes, applying for letters probate, transferring land titles, assessing assets, managing investments and so on.
+They will face tasks such as interpreting the Will, contacting multiple institutions, changing accounts, minimizing and completing personal and estate taxes, applying for letters probate, transferring land titles, assessing assets, managing investments and so on.

-When someone dies without a Will they’ve missed the chance to name an executor.
-When that happens, someone will have to apply to court for Letters of Administration, which includes naming an administrator for the estate.
-Once court appointed, the administrator has the same authority as an executor and will have to start the work of contacting multiple institutions, changing accounts, minimizing and completing personal and estate account taxes, transferring land titles, assessing assets, managing investments and so on.
+When someone dies without a Will there can be no executor for the Estate.
+Someone must apply to court for Letters of Administration, which includes naming an administrator for the estate.
+Once court appointed, the administrator has the same authority as an executor, and must accomplish the same array of duties as the executor.

 Mennonite Trust can help: We regularly work with families trying to deal with the death of a loved one, who failed to make a Will.
-We can help determine who should apply for letters of administration and then guide them thru that process.
-Our expertise often provides estate savings and time efficiencies which serve to lighten the load.
+We can help determine who should apply for letters of administration and then guide them through that process.
+Then, we can help the Administrator complete the estate requirements with the same effect as an Executor has.

 TWO WAYS FEES ARE CALCULATED

-Our hourly office rate is currently $210.00.
+Our hourly office rate is currently $220.00.
 Work done for the estate is tracked by the minute.
 Our experience and automation allows us to accomplish work more quickly than an inexperienced executor.
-As an example, when a spouse passes, our fees are usually in the range of $1500 to $3000, although more complex estates may exceed this amount.
+As an example, when a spouse passes, our fees are usually in the range of $1200 to $2500, although more complex estates may exceed this amount.

-Estate size is based on individually owned assets.
-This calculation excludes all joint bank funds, joint titles, insurance funds and registered products where the estate is not a beneficiary.
+This calculation does not include jointly owned bank funds, jointly owned titles, insurance funds and registered products where the estate is not a beneficiary.